-Park Hotel Clarke Quay opened almost a decade ago in the relatively upscale Robertson Quay area near the Singapore River.
+Park Hotel Clarke Quay opened slightly over a decade ago in the relatively upscale Robertson Quay area near the Singapore River.
 The 336-room property is situated just next to the new-ish Fort Canning MRT Station and boasts of fine views of the river leading to the CBD.
 During a recent weekend, I checked out the Park Hotel Clarke Quay.

 For this particular occasion, I had stayed in a Park Suite.
 At 48 square meters, this is the highest category room in the hotel.
 It comes with two bathrooms, a separate living area and a luxurious tub.
 As with the other rooms, the tone here is dominated by lacquered wood furnishings contrasted with dark red.
 There is also a spiraling crystal chandelier in the living area plus a number of seating options including a sofa and two armchairs (one being inside the bedroom).